 4.2 History of Newspapers

 Over its long and complex history, the newspaper has undergone many transformations.
 Examining newspapers’ historical roots can help shed some light on how and why the newspaper has evolved into a multifaceted medium.
-Scholars commonly credit the ancient Romans with publishing the first newspaper, Acta Diurna, or daily doings, in 59 BCE.
-Although no copies of this paper have survived, historians speculate the Romans published chronicles of events, assemblies, births, deaths, and daily gossip.
+Scholars commonly credit the ancient Romans with publishing the first newspaper-like product, Acta Diurna, or daily doings, in 59 BCE.
+Carved on stone or metal and presented on message boards in public places like the Roman Forum, historians speculate the Romans published chronicles of events, assemblies, births, deaths, and daily gossip.

 In 1566, another ancestor of the modern newspaper appeared in Venice, Italy.
 These handwritten avisi, or gazettes, focused on politics and military conflicts.
 However, the absence of printing-press technology greatly limited the circulation for the Acta Diurna and the Venetian papers.